 🍷 There is also a cute traditional wine bar just a little further down, which also serves cocktails and hundreds of varieties of wine.

-18. Admire Churches and Museums
+18. Best Churches & Museums in Verona

 20. Watch Theatre and Concerts

-Final Thoughts: Is Verona Worth Visiting?
+Is Verona Worth Visiting?
+Final Verdict

 👉If you’re also visiting Venice, don’t miss my Venice Hidden Gems guide – it pairs perfectly with a Verona trip.